wgslr/getting-started/README.md

 9443
 ```

-and make sure that there are no intermedite firewalls blockign those ports between machines running your onedata services.
+and make sure that there are no intermediate firewalls blocking those ports between machines running your onedata services.

 <a name="etchosts"></a>
 ### Fixing HTTPS and Open-id authorization

 Onedata uses *OpenID* to authenticate with users.
 For there scenarios we prepared and registered OpenID setups for domain `onedata.example.com`.
-However if you plan at some point to run onedata in production mode, you will need to register your own domain with OpenID providers.
+However, if you plan at some point to run onedata in production mode, you will need to register your own domain with OpenID providers.

-Because of how OpenID works in order to be able to login into your isolated onedata installation you need to add few entries in `/etc/hosts` file your laptop/workstation (a computer where your web browsher is running):
+Because of how OpenID works in order to be able to login into your isolated onedata installation you need to add few entries in `/etc/hosts` file your laptop/workstation (a computer where your web browser is running):

 ```
 # Onedata configuration